 There are nine sites identified along West San Carlos Street that are within the City's West San Carlos Urban Village Plan Area.
 These sites are relatively small (between 0.09 and 0.36 acres) and would likely be aggregated to create a larger project.
 However, they can also develop independently as small-scale multi-family projects and, using that approach, the County anticipates projects that would range from 4 to 36 units on the individual parcels.
 These parcels are currently developed with commercial uses (used car sales facility and retail stores) as well as a parking lot (APN: 277-06-025), church (APN: 277-08-031), and one single family residence (APN: 277-08-029).
-Although these sites contain existing uses, there is a history of development in the nearby incorporated areas of San Jose which demonstrate the potential for redevelopment on the Parkmoor/Burbank neighborhood sites.
-Specifically, two parcels located a third of a mile east of the Parkmoor/Burbank sites on West San Carlos received approval in August of 2021 from the City of San Jose to demolish existing commercial and residential buildings to construct two new seven-story residential mixed-use buildings (City of San Jose Project No, SP20-004).
+The County Inclusionary Housing Ordinance will apply to these sites, requiring a minimum of 16 percent of the units to be affordable.
+In certain cases where 16 percent yields less than one unit of affordable housing, the projection has been rounded up to one unit.
+West San Carlos Street is a high-capacity transit corridor, therefore housing in this location will have a high level of connectivity to amenities and resources.